VirusPilot/install-scripts/README.md

 ## rtl-sdr
 source: https://github.com/osmocom/rtl-sdr

-This is the most fundamental one which is required for all other SDR based applications.
+This script installs the SDR driver library which is required for all other SDR based applications.

 ```
 ./install-scripts/install-rtl-sdr